-Embarking on the journey of understanding how gut health and eating disorders are connected reveals a complex story that goes beyond just digestion.
+When you explore the connection between gut health and eating disorders, you uncover a complex story that extends far beyond digestion.
 In this blog, we’ll uncover the role the gut plays in digestion, the link it has with eating disorders, and how this connection influences overall wellbeing.

 The gut, including the stomach, intestines, and colon, does more than just digest food.
-It breaks down food, absorbs essential nutrients, and houses a diverse community of bacteria known as the gut microbiome.
-This microbiome, influenced by factors like diet and age, plays a crucial role in regulating energy and impacting health.
+In fact, it breaks down food, absorbs essential nutrients, and houses a diverse community of bacteria known as the gut microbiome.
+Over time, factors such as diet and age shape the microbiome, which then plays a crucial role in regulating energy and overall health.

 The gut-brain axis and eating disorders links emotional and cognitive centres of the brain with gut functions.
 Changes in the gut microbiota can influence mental health, correlating with conditions like anxiety, depression, and eating disorders.
 Cortisol, our stress hormone, is linked to gut health.
 The guts significant production of serotonin (impact on mood and appetite), is susceptible to imbalances.
 These both may contribute to eating disorders.